ioBroker/ioBroker/doc/SCHEMA.md

-`SCHEMA.md` is now a part of the offical documentation and is maintained at https://www.iobroker.net/#en/documentation/dev/objectsschema.md
+`SCHEMA.md` is now a part of the official documentation and is maintained at https://www.iobroker.net/#en/documentation/dev/objectsschema.md